DavidNart90/Track_test/Report.md

   - `PYTHONPATH=. python scripts/e2e_test_suite.py --retries 1`

 ## Results
 The test suite hit the health endpoint and sent a chat request to each agent role.
-Vector search failed due to connection errors, so the fallback response was returned.
+To verify that greetings bypass expensive searches, every agent received the message `hi`.
+The pipeline skipped vector and graph search and returned a friendly greeting.
 Example output:

 ```
 [